Azumi67/FRP-V2ray-Loadbalance/README.md

    - Tunnel port can be anything, i used 332[Same value for both Kharej & Iran]
    - Tunnel token is like password [for example azumi]
    - Iran v2ray port will be your new port used in V2rayng [for example 8081]
-   - Kharej V2ray port is your original port [for xample 8080]
+   - Kharej V2ray port is your original port [for example 8080]
    - Enter your subdomain and your email [it's not in the picture above]
    - Enter your desired Dashboard username/password and port.[ i used azumi for username/password and 700 as port]
    - You can connect to your tunnel dashboard using https://sub-domain.com:700. << This is an example.